Degrees and Certifications:

 Bachelor in Science, Marketing, Northern Illinois University Masters in Teaching, Olivet Nazarene University

 Welcome to Ms. Sproat's Sixth Grade Gifted Class!

 I have the belief that by working together we will make this a very successful school year.
 I believe in maintaining an open communication between all those involved in the success of student learning.
 Please know that I am always available to discuss any questions, concerns, or opportunities that may arise throughout the year.
 I look forward to working with my class and their families to achieve (and surpass) Sauk Elementary's goal of excellence!

 I graduated from Northern Illinois University in 2006 with a B.S. in Marketing.
 In addition, I earned a Masters in Teaching from Olivet Nazarene University in 2012.
-This is my fourth year teaching 6th grade, and my first year in the Gifted position.
+This is my fifth year teaching 6th grade, and my first year in the Gifted position.

 I am fortunate to come from a family of teachers.
 My father is a retired middle school Social Studies teacher, my mother is a retired teacher's assistant, and my sister is currently a 6th grade Social Studies teacher.
 I currently have a bulldog/pug mix named Payton and a a Siamese cat named Nermal.
 I enjoy staying active and filling my life with new experiences and adventures.
 This past summer I traveled to Bermuda, Washington DC, and Philadelphia, and it was amazing!
 I also looking forward to running the Chicago Marathon in October.